CHAPTER SIXTEEN

 “Is he still claiming to be a Blood?”

-Blake snorted.
+Blake chuckled.
 “He doesn’t wear red shirts every day anymore, but he makes sure the orthodontist puts red rubber bands in his braces.”

-I laughed.
-“And his cherry Skoal tobacco case is red too.”
+I grinned.
+“His cherry Skoal tobacco case is red too.”

-Mitchell thoughtfully rubbed his goatee.
+Mitchell scratched his goatee.
 “Isn’t Chris D from Boca Raton?”

 “You guys know that Boca is one of the wealthiest places in Florida, don’t you?
 There aren’t any fucking gangs there.
 It’s big time money.
 The Boca Mall has a valet service that will park your car and wash it for you.”

-I shook my head in bemusement.
+I shook my head, puzzled.
 “That’s the weirdest thing about the kid.
 He’s a fucking paradox.
 One minute he’s throwing up gang signs and then five minutes later he’s bragging to some girl about how rich his parents are.”

 Mitchell snorted.
 “The Boca Raton Gangster.”